Robinini/isybau2interlis/README.md

 [conversion service](https://vsa.ch/fachbereiche-cc/siedlungsentwaesserung/generelle-entwaesserungsplanung/datenmanagement/)
 between different VSA and SIA models.

-Inclusion of other ISYBAU data groups, including hydraulic and record of condition
+Inclusion of other ISYBAU data groups (eg: hydraulic and record of condition data).

-Conversion of swiss VSA-DSS to ISYBAU (other direction).
+Conversion of swiss VSA-DSS data to ISYBAU data (other direction).